Invest a minimum of € 350,000

 One of the reasons for this is the underwhelming demand for the Montenegro Citizenship by Investment program.
 Another reason is the European Union’s, which Montenegro aspires to join, disapproval of the program.

 Montenegro will continue to receive applicants for the program until the set date only.

 We’ve got good news.

-The newest kid on the citizenship by investment (CBI) block is Montenegro and we’re sure it’s going to give other CBI programs a run for their money.
+The newest kid on the citizenship by investment (CBI) block is the Montenegro citizenship by investment program and we’re sure it’s going to give other CBI programs a run for their money.